MagMc007/Recapped/README.md

     ]
 }
 ```
-Incase of No movies from a year
+Incase of no movies from a year

 response: 404 Not Found